rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 -----------------------------------------------

-The priorities for young children at this time are resocialisation into new style school routines; speaking and listening, and regaining momentum in particular with early reading.
+The priorities for young children at this time are resocialisation into new style school routines, speaking and listening, and regaining momentum in particular with early reading.

 Each school context will vary and needs are likely to be greatest where children have not been able to access remote education consistently.
 Children who have had limited opportunities for exercise should be encouraged to exert themselves physically, making use of supervised non-touch running games within their group.
-[Youth Sport Trust](https://www.youthsporttrust.org/news/update-coronavirus-covid-19){.govuk-link}
+The [Association for PE](https://www.afpe.org.uk/){.govuk-link} and the [Youth Sport Trust](https://www.youthsporttrust.org/news/update-coronavirus-covid-19){.govuk-link}
 are also offering some support to schools.